-This Okroshka cold soup (Russian cold soup) is so amazing in the summer; right when you are looking to eat something light and to cool off.
+This Okroshka (sometimes spelled Akroshka) cold soup (a Russian cold soup) is so amazing in the summer; right when you are looking to eat something light and to cool off.
 Combine cooked potatoes and eggs with cucumber, radishes, cold meat, and dill to make this traditional Russian dish.

 The soup part is made using sweet buttermilk, sour cream, and water.
 It’s like a salad, but in soup form.
 For some, the taste might be something to get used to.
 For us, this is an integral part of summer which just can’t be omitted.
 Even the baby loves it and asks for ‘Moh’😍.